GiulioRossetti/cdlib/docs/installing.rst

 ****************
-Installing NClib
+Installing CDlib
 ****************

-Before installing ``NClib``, you need to have setuptools installed.
+Before installing ``CDlib``, you need to have setuptools installed.

 =============
 Quick install
 =============

-Get ``NClib`` from the Python Package Index at pypl_.
+Get ``CDlib`` from the Python Package Index at pypl_.

 or install it with

 .. code-block:: python

-    pip install nclib
+    pip install CDlib

 and an attempt will be made to find and install an appropriate version that matches your operating system and Python version.